johnolinda/relationships-small-group-study/03-gods-workshop.md

 Each of these statements reflects what the person gets out of the relationship, and each one is ultimately self-centered.

 A wealthy celebrity has just given a sizable donation to a worthy cause.
-During an interview he is asked "What motivated you to make this donation?"
+An interviewer asks him: "What motivated you to make this donation?"
 At first glance the gift seems to be a generous act of kindness.
 But the celebrity answers, "When I wake up in the morning, I can look at myself in the mirror and say that I am a good person.
 And when I go to bed at night, I can feel good about myself."
-No doubt the donation will benefit others, but the point is that what looks good on the surface doesn't always look that way under closer inspection.
-What we get out of them can "drive" even our most altruistic moments.
+The donation will benefit others, but what looks good on the surface doesn't always look good under close inspection.
+What we get out of relationships can "drive" even our most most selfless moments.

 ## Two Scriptural Themes